+Communications is more than just reputation management.
 Communications and public relations staff are essential in helping NHS organisations engage with patients, local communities, staff and other interested groups including the media and outside organisations.
 The evidence would suggest, clear and targeted communications can:

 - Help patients find the right service for them or support them to better care for their own health

 - Manage a change process, ensuring the right voices are heard so NHS organisations continue to improve

 - Celebrate success to help with the spread and implementation of new initiatives

 - Provide clear and timely information to a range of patient groups using innovative channels to reach them, including social media and other digital channels

 - Enable hard-to-reach population groups to access care or services